-Best Sennheiser Headphones in 2019
+Best Sennheiser Headphones 2022

 Battery Life

 Unsurprisingly, over-ear headphones tend to have longer battery life than earbuds, and that holds true here.
-The Sennheiser PXC 550 tops the list with up to 30 hours of battery life on a single charge.
+The Sennheiser PXC 550-II top the list with up to 30 hours of battery life on a single charge.
 This is more than enough for a long flight or a daily commute.

-The HD 4.40 BT is a close second with up to 25 hours of battery life on a single charge.
-Both the HD 4.40 BT and PXC 550 battery life estimates assumes you have ANC enabled, and you'll get at least a few extra hours of battery life without ANC.
+The HD 4.40 BT are a close second with up to 25 hours of battery life.
+Both the HD 4.40 BT and PXC 550-II battery life estimates assume you have ANC enabled, so you'll get at least a few extra hours of battery life without ANC.

-The same goes for our third pick, which are the Momentum Wireless 3, which net you 17 hours of battery life on a single charge with ANC enabled.
-The Momentum Wireless 3 also happen to be the only headphone on our list that uses USB-C for charging.
+The same goes for our third pick, which are the Momentum Wireless 3.
+These nes you 17 hours of battery life on a single charge with ANC enabled.
+The Momentum Wireless 3 also happen to be the only headphones on our list that use USB-C for charging.

 Best Sennheiser headphones, ranked by battery life